denten-books/plain-text/5-surface.md

 alloted Instructional Tape Preparation Table.
-The information on tape would then be transferred to a slow moving magnetic drum, and, when the two drums matched in speed, transferred again to the fast-moving internal drum for data calculation, machine sequencing, and control.
+The information on tape would then be transferred to a slow moving magnetic drum, and, when the two drums matched in speed, transferred again to the fast-moving internal drum for data calculation, machine sequencing, and control [@staff_description_1952, 1-40].
 Mark III was further equipped with five printers "for presenting computed results in a form suitable for publication."
-The printers were capable of determining the "number of digits to be printed, the intercolumnar and interlinear spacing, and other items related to the typography of the printed page" [@staff_description_1952, 1-40].
+The printers were capable of determining the "number of digits to be printed, the intercolumnar and interlinear spacing, and other items related to the typography of the printed page" [@staff_description_1952, 34-5].

 Data was recorded on tape using binary numerical notation.
 To enter the number onto tape, the operator sat at the "numerical tape preparation table," another